SacredData/COMPUTER/README.md

 *"Computer: switch to window two"*

+Please note, however, that these commands are tuned to my particular accent of English (think: Jew from New York City.)
+If your dialect of English is too different from mine (think: Dirty South, USA and Cockney, UK) you may need to revise the `sample.voca` file.
+Calfironia folks, on the other hand, will probably be fine without any modifications.

 ## Custom Grammars and Vocabulary

 This is an area that I need to improve upon.
 Currently, it is a bit of an endeavor to add your own custom voice commands, but it _can_ be done.